Introducing: Paul de Bruijn

 After reading the interview, did you become enthusiastic about working at Focus Enterprise Solutions?
 We are looking for new colleagues!
 Click here for an overview of all vacancies (dutch only).

 This interview is part of the series ‘Introducing’.
-We regularly post new interviews with colleagues:

 Introducing: Andre Snijder, CEO